noobskies/file-tree-generation/README.md

 ## Extension Settings

-This extension doesn't require any configuration.
-It works out of the box!
+This extension works out of the box with sensible defaults:
+- Automatically ignores `node_modules` and `.git` directories
+- Skips hidden files and directories (starting with `.`)
+- Unlimited depth by default (can be customized per use)

 ## Known Issues